sys-bio/biomodels_cache/src/Client/biomodels-cache-client/README.md

 # BioModels Cache Client

-A TypeScript client library for accessing the BioModels cache.
-This package provides a clean interface for searching and retrieving models from the cache.
+A TypeScript client library for accessing and managing the BioModels cache.

 ## Installation